… is everywhere.

 Research has repeatedly shown that the businesses most likely to recovery from ransomware are those with solid data protection and disaster recovery plans in place.
-At a minimum, this means we follow the 3-2-1 rule: three copies of your data (including the original), two backup copies of your data kept in two different places, one of which is off-site.
+At a minimum, this means following the 3-2-1 rule: three copies of your data (including the original), two backup copies of your data kept in two different places, one of which is off-site.
 But there's more to consider here than just the data backups and where to keep them.

 If you're reviewing or building a new backup strategy, here are a few things to consider:

 Data or system state?
-If you backup your data, do you have what you need to restore your operating system, domain, applications, etc?
+If you backup your data, do you have what you need to restore your operating system, domain, applications, etc.?
 A simple data backup can take less time to perform and save space on your backup storage, but you may have to manually reinstall your operating system and applications.

 Application considerations: What roles do your applications perform?
-If you have several application servers running on-premises, you'll want to choose whether to backup all of them, or just those performing critical functions in the organization.
-Does your application generate dynamic data or is it a simple static configuration that can be protected with infrequent backups?
-Be sure to maintain documentation of your applications, version and patch levels, and any other data that you'll need should you have to restore.
+If you have several application servers running on-premises, you'll want to choose whether to back up all of them or just those performing critical functions in the organization.
+Does your application generate dynamic data, or is it a simple static configuration that can be protected with infrequent backups?
+Be sure to maintain documentation of your applications, version, and patch levels and any other data that you'll need should you have to restore.

 What is your risk tolerance level?
 How long can the company remain offline between the time of an attack and the time that normal operations resume?
-The maximum time you are willing to accept is your Recovery Time Objective (RTO), and this is something that management and senior executives should decide or agree to when you propose the disaster recovery plan.
-When having this conversation, take care not to confuse this with the Recovery Point Objective (RPO), which is the amount of data you are willing to lose.
+The maximum time you are willing to accept is your recovery time objective (RTO), and this is something that management and senior executives should decide or agree to when you propose the disaster recovery plan.
+When having this conversation, take care not to confuse this with the recovery point objective (RPO), which is the amount of data you are willing to lose.